bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/monitor.rst

 Notifications
 """""""""""""

-The **Notifications** view gives you an overview over all user notifications.
+The **Notifications** view gives you an overview of all user notifications.
-Based on the notification subscription settings, the Axon Ivy Engine sends different notification over the configured notification channels.
+Based on the notification subscription settings, the |ivy-engine| sends different notification over the configured notification channels.
 By :ref:`clicking <engine-cockpit-notification-detail>` on a notification you can see more details.